 Myth #1: Fans Should Always Be Left On

 It’s commonly assumed that fans help to cool rooms down, which is why some people choose to leave them running throughout the day and night.
 The fact is, fans only give off the illusion of a cooler room, whereas all they actually do is move air around.
-As the fan pushes air around the room, it wicks moisture off skin, creating a cooler feeling but not actually lowering the temperature.
+As the fan pushes air around the room, it wicks moisture off of skin, creating a cooler feeling but not actually lowering the temperature.
 If you aren’t in the room while the fan is running, you’ll essentially be wasting energy.
-Note, however, that fans can help to draw cool air in from outside if placed in or near your windows, which can be an effective way to circulate fresh air throughout the home — however, this is more effective in the spring or fall months.
+Note, however, that fans can help to draw cool air in from outside if placed in or near your windows, which can be an effective way to circulate fresh air throughout the home — however, in places like Cherry Hill, this is more effective in the spring or fall months.

 Myth #2: You Should Upgrade to a Bigger AC